rocket-pool/RPIPs/RPIPs/RPIP-60.md

 ### Upgrade Delay
 - All protocol upgrades SHALL have an `upgrade_delay` delay between when they are passed and when they are executed
-- The `upgrade_delay` SHALL be a pDAO setting and its initial value SHALL be 3 weeks
+- The `upgrade_delay` SHALL be a pDAO setting and its initial value SHALL be 1 week

 ### Security Council Veto
 - The security council SHALL have the power to veto contract upgrades (which are proposed by the oDAO)
+  - `rocketDAOProtocolSettingsSecurity.upgradeveto.quorum` SHALL be a pDAO setting and its initial value SHALL be 33%
+  - In order to veto a contract upgrade, the above quorum of the security council MUST be met or exceeded
 - Veto powers SHALL NOT be used lightly and SHALL be reserved for cases of vote manipulation, malicious action (eg, oDAO votes in a proposal against the pDAO governance), or contract upgrades that would result in clear damage to the Rocket Pool project
 - When the veto power is exercised, the security council SHOULD immediately publish a Veto Explanation Document that describes why it was exercised
 - Within 24 hours of the veto power being exercised, the security council MUST publish a Veto Explanation Document that describes why it was exercised
 - If possible, the Veto Explanation Document SHOULD suggest alternative similar-but-non-damaging upgrades that could be considered
-- If this veto power is abused, the pDAO SHOULD consider replacing the members of the security council
+- If this veto power is abused, the pDAO SHOULD discuss replacing the members of the security council

 ## Security Considerations